 Georgian Airways Employees are the primary actors, who ensure success of our business on a daily basis.

 We are focused on customers, on quality and we are committed to providing the best air transportation service available.
 We expect each and every Employee to perform their duties with high standard of conduct in a legal, ethical and moral manner.
-The Company, its directors, and other members of management team, officers, agents, consultants, representatives and employees of the Company are bound by this Code and have the following obligations:
+The Company, its directors, and other members of management team, officers, Business Associates and employees of the Company are bound by this Code and have the following obligations:

 Compliance with Laws and Regulations